Stackclash/5e-vault/6. Resources/5e Modules/The Siege Of Castle Rend/4 Part-3 The Ruins Of Castle Rend.md

 A stately marble dining table stands before a cold hearth in the center of the great hall.
 Twelve stone chairs are assembled around it, though all have been chipped, covered with plants, or knocked over.
 Every night at sunset, Bonebreaker Dorokor sups here with her lieutenant, Oregg Steeltwister, as well as Edmund Bedegar and Pinna.
 Lately, they have been planning how best to conduct negotiations with the people of Gravesford.

-If the PCs interrupt this meal, [[5.
-Mechanics/Bestiary/Npc/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]] and [[5.
-Mechanics/Bestiary/Npc/Oregg Steeltwister (SAF).md\|Oregg Steeltwister]] (page 135) both leap over the table and attack instantly, suspecting that the PCs are assassins sent by Lord Saxton.
+If the PCs interrupt this meal, [[4.
+World Almanac/NPCs/Bonebreaker Dorokor (SAF).md\|Bonebreaker Dorokor]] and [[4.
+World Almanac/NPCs/Oregg Steeltwister (SAF).md\|Oregg Steeltwister]] (page 135) both leap over the table and attack instantly, suspecting that the PCs are assassins sent by Lord Saxton.
 If Pinna recognizes them from Gravesford, she instantly calls for everyone to stop fighting.
 See the Negotiating with Orcs event (page 125).

 At other times of day, this chamber is usually empty.
 Orcs can pass through it to get from the barracks to the watchtower when changing guard shifts (see C13).